 We live in such a fast-paced, competitive, information-overload world.
 Everywhere we look, there is a wealth of knowledge on every subject you can imagine.
 Pressure for self-improvement in everything with subtle messages to be “the best.”
 And that’s not just in the working world.
 It’s in the parenting world, too: as a new parent, a seasoned parent, a working mom, a stay-at-home-mom.
 It’s easy to feel distracted by the hundreds of ways to “be a better parent” when, really, all these distractions are doing are keeping us from appreciating these short years of tender moments with our kids.

 The Pressure of Perfect Parenting

 But, even the stuff that is meant to be helpful can sometimes bog us down from the things we really care about.
-Even good stuff can unknowingly distract us enough from being able to receive joy and life from the things that actually fill us up.
+Even good stuff can unknowingly distract us enough from receiving joy and life from the things that actually fill us up.
 Things like time with friends and family.
-And especially, those precious tender moments with our babies.
-Sometimes you just have to stop in the middle of it all and re-focus on what truly matters: you kids.
+And especially those precious tender moments with our babies.
+Sometimes you just have to stop in the middle of it all and re-focus on what truly matters: your kids.
 But how?

 For just a few moments, try this: